 You could recoup damages through a claim or lawsuit.
 It all depends on the facts of your situation and the insurer’s willingness to settle.
 Either way, we can demand a fair and appropriate payout based on the details of your crash.

 Our team has two primary goals when taking on your case: to pursue compensation and hold the at-fault party accountable for their actions.
-We will undertake the following obligations to build and prove your case:
+Our Lubbock personal injury lawyers will undertake the following obligations to build and prove your case:

 We Can Determine What Caused Your Accident